-Generating new clients is a big challenge for every professional service firm, but accounting firms have an especially hard time differentiating themselves from their competitors.
-Firms are stuck trying to market themselves as a “me-too” firm with so many direct competitors that prospects don’t know which firm they should hire.
+Generating new clients is a big challenge for every accounting and CPA service firm, but accounting firms have an especially hard time differentiating themselves from their competitors.
+Firms are stuck trying to market themselves as a “me-too” firm, with so many direct competitors that prospects don’t know which firm they should hire.

-The problem doesn’t lie with your clients—they’re out there and they’re searching for you:
+The problem doesn’t lie with a lack of potential clients.
+They’re out there, and searching for you:

 The problem is your CPA firm marketing strategy—or lack thereof.
 If your potential clients can’t find you on the marketing channels they use, then you’re already out of the running when they want to hire a firm.

 What Is a Digital Marketing Strategy?